-Jayne Knight is a Lecturer in Classics in History and Classics in the School of Humanities.
-She is interested in Roman social and cultural history, Latin literature, and the history of emotions.
-Jayne is currently working on a monograph on anger and politics in ancient Rome and designing a series of new history and culture units for the Classics curriculum.
+Dr Jayne Knight is a Lecturer in Classics in the School of Humanities.
+She is interested in Roman cultural history, Latin literature, and the history of emotions.
+Her research and teaching reflect a synthesis of literary and cultural historical study.
+Jayne is currently working on a monograph on anger and politics during the late Republic and early Principate and a series of articles on topics in Roman history, Latin literature, and its reception.
+In 2017 Jayne led a successful re-design of the first-year Ancient Civilisations curriculum.
+She has received several teaching awards and nominations at the University of Tasmania.

 |Degree||Title of Thesis||University||Country||Awarded|